 Gordon signed a four-year, $72 million contract with the Royals in Jan16.

-Gordon is not in the lineup for Friday's game against the Indians, according to Joel Goldberg of FOX Sports Kansas City.
+Gordon is not in the lineup for Monday's game against the Yankees, Rustin Dodd of The Kansas City Star reports.

 To instantly reveal our fantasy analysis of every player – including Alex Gordon – simply subscribe now.